Chairman: Ed Langridge

 Village Fete Coordinator: Josie Gamble Langtonfete@gmail.com

 Josie has lived locally since 1987.
-She has been a member of the Fete team for five years and has now taken over as its Chair (2019).
-Previously, she was Chair of the LG School PTA for five years and has been running the Little Saints group at All Saints' Church for 15 years.
+She has been a member of the Fete sub-committee for five years and has now taken over as its Chair (2019).
+Previously, she has been Chair of the LG School PTA and has been running the Little Saints group at All Saints' Church for 15 years.
 She enjoys cycling and is a local artisan.

 Neil Barrington-Johnson: Neil and his family moved to Langton Green in 2002.
 Whilst his family remained here Neil spent several of the following years living overseas, returning full time to the Village in 2011.
 Having helped with the Village Fete for several years on visits home, in 2011 he joined, and continues to be a part of, the Fete working group, currently as the Chairman.
 Neil joined the Village Society Committee in 2014.
 He is also the Chairman of Speldhurst Parish Council.

 Pam Morris: Langton Green has been Pam's home since 1988.
 For much of the next 20 years she lived overseas with her diplomat husband, returning frequently to the village.
 Since his retirement in 2008 she is enjoying living in the village permanently and getting more involved in local activities.
 Pam helps decide on our awarding of the student grants each year.

 Lyn Dollimore: Lyn has lived in the Village for over 30 years and is our quiz organiser, which is held at the Village Hall normally in February or March each year.